John Misto: Stage plays

-Over the years Misto has written extensively for the theatre.
+Over the years John Misto has written extensively for the theatre.
 His first play, Sky, was a monologue and was staged at the Ensemble Theatre in Kirribilli, Sydney.
 It was nominated for the Sydney Critics’ Award for Best New Play of the Year and also received a commendation from the Australian Human Rights Commission.

 That was followed by the play, The Shoe-Horn Sonata (1996) which premiered at the same theatre, and was subsequently performed dozens of times around Australia, in London, and in Prague (in Czech translation), followed by three years of national tours around Australia and further seasons at the Ensemble and at the NIDA Theatre, Kensington, Sydney.
 The play was awarded the AWGIE Television Mini-Series Original Award, the NSW Premier's Literary Award and the Australia Remembers National Play Competition.
 The play was listed for twenty years as a study text for the New South Wales Higher School Certificate.
 As at 2025 it is still being studied in Australian schools.

 Misto’s next plays included Gossamer, which was based on the Cottingley fairy hoax of 1917 and which was played at the Ensemble and at the Fortune Theatre in Dunedin, New Zealand; Dark Voyager ("about the turbulent relationship between Joan Crawford and Marilyn Monroe"); and Harp on the Willow.

 In 2008 Misto branched out into musical theatre biography when he co-wrote Peace Train: The Cat Stevens Story which had several national tours around Australia, a sold-out performance at the Sydney Opera House and a national tour of the United Kingdom in 2017.

 In 2017 Misto wrote Lip Service about the life of American make-up millionairess, Helena Rubinstein and her war with Elizabeth Arden and Revlon's Charles Revson.
 Lip Service was staged in Sydney at the Ensemble Theatre and in Melbourne.

 In the same year, Lip Service, with a new title, Madame Rubinstein, had a sold-out season at The Park Theatre in London’s West End starring Miriam Margolyes and Frances Barber.
 Madame Rubinstein had two seasons and a national tour in the Czech Republic and was staged in other Eastern European countries: Lithuania, Belarus, Bulgaria, Slovakia, Latvia, Ukraine and Russia (in the cities of Ekaterinburg and Norilsk), as well as in Israel.

 In 2022 Madame Rubinstein premiered at the Pushkin Theatre in Moscow starring Russia’s leading actress, Vera Alentova, on which occasion Misto became the first Australian playwright to have a play staged at a commercial theatre in Moscow.
 As at 2025 the play remains in the theatre’s repertoire.